Michael Firnkes avatar

 • There is a test run function – very practical for checking in advance how many fields are changed and whether you have perhaps designed the search query incorrectly or too broadly

-• Support for serialized arrays and objects for all tables
+• Support for serialised arrays and objects for all tables

 • Supports WordPress multisites